beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 I however feel chagrined that the nicely typed `Configuration` API requires such untyped approach.
 (I don't think introducing CdiBeanManagerFactory solves any issue, is that true?).

+> This is essentially what the CDI class offers - but is service provider driven
+>
+> Pete Muir, 27 October 2011

 ### Make sure the interaction contract between Bean Validation and CDI is well defined

 Talk to Pete and review discussions between JPA 2.1 and CDI.
 An example of interaction is defined